Sheshank-s/swiftsitesnewtheme/README.md

 # SwiftSites.github.io
 The main SwiftSites website.
-Built with HTML, CSS, Javascript & powered by GitHub Pages ~~and a bunch of minions~~.
+Built with HTML, CSS, Javascript & powered by GitHub Pages.

 #### About Us
 We're a small group of artists and developers who love the open web.